-Indicates major field courses #

-All students enrolled in a clinical course will be charged a \$350 per semester clinical surcharge.
-The following course carries this charge: PEM 194C.
+- # Indicates major field courses - All students enrolled in a clinical course will be charged a \$350 per semester clinical surcharge.
+The following course carries this charge: PEM 194C. - Optional, unless faculty determines student is in need of additional time in field clinic.
+Not included in total credits.

 Internship Considerations, see this page.
-Health, Character and Technical Standards, see page 126.